-The Hawai'i Employment Practices Act makes it illegal for an employer to discriminate on the basis of race, religion, color, ancestry, gender, sexual orientation, age, marital status, mental or physical disability, pregnancy, childbirth or related medical conditions, arrest and court record (except if there has been a conviction directly related to job responsibilities).
+The Hawaii Employment Practices Actmakes it illegal for an employer to discriminate on the basis of race, religion, national origin, color, ancestry, sex including gender identity or expression, sexual orientation, age, marital status, mental or physical disability, pregnancy, childbirth, breastfeeding or related medical conditions, genetic information, AIDS/HIV, credit history or credit report, status as a victim of domestic or sexual violence, or arrest and court record (except if there has been a conviction directly related to job responsibilities).

 To file a claim with the HCRC, contact its office below.
-More information about filing a claim with the HCRC can be found at http://hawaii.gov/labor/hcrc.
+More information about filing a claim with the HCRC can be found at the HCRC Website

 EEOC's Honolulu Local Office

 EEOC has launched an online service that enables individuals who have filed a discrimination charge to check the status of their charge online.
 This service provides a portal to upload and receive documents and communicate with the EEOC, allowing for a faster transmitting period.
 Those who have filed a charge can access information about their charge at their convenience, and allow entities that have been charged to receive the same information on the status of the charge.
 All of the EEOC offices now use the Digital Charge System.
 If you file on or after September 2, 2016, the Online Charge Status System is available for use.
 The system is not available for charges filed prior to this date or for charges filed with EEOC's state and local Fair Employment Practices Agencies.
 The system can be accessed at the EEOC website.
 If you do not have internet or need language assistance, you may call the toll-free number at 1-800-669-4000.
 For additional help, you may also call the toll-free number to retrieve the same information provided in the Online Charge Status System.